bernie-skipole/indi/docs/source/usage/introduction.rst

 The package can be imported, or run directly with the python -m option.

-The package is associated with the package indi-mr, which provides functions communicating between INDI instrument drivers and a redis database, indi-mr functions can be used which run drivers directly, or input can be taken from a server port such as that provided by indiserver, or via MQTT.
-Once indi-mr is used to populate redis, then a client can be created which reads and writes to redis (using functions from the indi_mr.tools module), and hence control the attached instruments.
+The package is associated with the package indi-mr, which provides functions communicating between INDI instrument drivers and a redis database.

-This indiredis provides the function make_wsgi_app() which is such a client.
-It produces a WSGI application, which if served with a WSGI compliant web server provides an INDI web client.
-If you import indiredis and indi-mr, you have the choice of communicating to instruments with any of the tools provided by indi-mr, and serving the application with a web server of your choice.

 If you run indiredis with the python -m option, then a script is run which imports the waitress web server, and indi-mr.inditoredis, which communicates to indiserver, and provides an INDI web client.